 |

-Perhaps the Ozark Patrol should be
+If the Ozark Patrol was

-made without a speaker.
-It would be cheaper, and nobody
+made without a speaker, it would be cheaper, and nobody

 would get the impression the radio doesn't work very well,